 Note, though, that Amazon says free books sometimes vary in quality or don’t support all Kindle reading features.
 The company recommends first checking out reviews and ratings for free books you’re considering downloading.

-To explore the offerings, click on any of about four dozen genres listed under “Subjects” on the left side of the page.
+To explore the offerings, click on any of the many genres listed under “Subjects” on the left side of the page.